tov/eecs214/hw/1/hw1.md

 You should be able to run `encode.rb` and `decode.rb` directly if you have Ruby installed.

-[here](http://users.eecs.northwestern.edu/~jesse/course/eecs214/lib/bit-io/ruby/doc/BitIO.html).
+API documentation for the bit IO library is [here](http://users.eecs.northwestern.edu/~jesse/course/eecs214/lib/bit-io/ruby/doc/BitIO.html).

 ## Warmup: ASCII block code